dimas4dev/PokedexApp/README.md

 ## Demo

-Here you will find a demo from challenge
+Here you will find a demo from challenge[Pokedex APP](https://pokedex-app-five.vercel.app/)

+## Installation

+To install you only need to perform the following steps:

+1. Download the repository found here: [GitHub Repositorie](https://github.com/dimasmendoza/PokedexApp)

+2. Run the **npm run start** script to start the development server

 ## Contacto